EthanLawr/edp-custom-selfbot/README.md

 ## Configuration
 Just change the `config.json` file in `src/data/config.json`

-Yea, sorry I will not spoonfeed you anything.
-This is just my style.
-Sorry bubs.
+Yea, sorry I will not spoonfeed you much.
+This is just for smart people who probably already have had selfbots but could do with a better one.